HSE-LAMBDA/ai4material_design/README.md

 This produces plots in `datasets/plots/matminer-test`

 # Sparse representation for machine learning the properties of defects in 2D materials (paper)
-Intermidiate artifacts are saved in DVC/Rolos, therefore stages can be reproduced selectively.
+Intermediate artifacts are saved in DVC/Rolos, therefore stages can be reproduced selectively.

 ## Rolos important note
 After running a workflow, you need to grab the outputs from the workflow and add them to git: